 Rig up a hose from your washing machine and feed it outside to collect in a tank, or, as our clever CHOICE staff member Alice did, in a wheelie bin.
 Then you can use the water on your garden and save hundreds of litres in the process.

-"We wanted to put a small water tank outside to capture and store greywater from the washing machine, but our local hardware store had sold out of all the water-saving products," says Alice.
-"Instead, we settled on a 100L wheelie bin – it holds the same amount of water but it's about half the price."
+"We wanted to put a small water tank outside to capture greywater from the washing machine, but the hardware store had sold out of all the water-saving products," says Alice.
+"Instead, we settled on a 100L wheelie bin – it holds the same amount of water but it's about half the price.

-"We rigged it up with an inlet for the grey water extension hose near the top and a tap kit at the bottom by drilling two 28mm holes.
-Our backyard is on a slope, so we can hook a regular garden hose up to the tap at the bottom of the bin and gravity takes care of distributing the water onto the lawn.
+"We rigged it up with an inlet for the greywater extension hose near the top and a tap kit at the bottom.
+Our backyard is on a slope, so we can hook a regular garden hose up to the bin and gravity takes care of distributing the water onto the lawn.

 "All up we spent about $100 and a couple of hours to set it up.
-Now our lawn is lush and green again – it's actually being watered more often than before the water restrictions!"
+Now our lawn is lush and green again – without us increasing our water use!"

-Commercial washing machine cleaner is expensive and largely unnecessary.
+Commercial washing machine cleaner is expensive and largely unnecessary, say CHOICE experts.